php/php-langspec/spec/04-basic-concepts.md

 treated as byRef assignments.

 ###Cloning objects
-When an object instance is allocated, operator `new` ([§§](10-expressions.md#the-new-operator)) returns a handle that points to that object.
-As described in [§§](#value-assignment-of-object-and-resource-types-to-a-local-variable)), value assignment of a handle to an object does not copy the object HStore itself.
+When an object instance is allocated, operator [`new`](10-expressions.md#the-new-operator) returns a handle that points to that object.
+As described [above](#value-assignment-of-object-and-resource-types-to-a-local-variable), value assignment of a handle to an object does not copy the object HStore itself.
 Instead, it creates a copy of the handle.
-The copying of the HStore itself is performed via operator `clone` ([§§](10-expressions.md#the-clone-operator)).
+The copying of the HStore itself is performed via [operator `clone`](10-expressions.md#the-clone-operator).

 To demonstrate how the `clone` operator works, consider the case in which an instance of class `Widget` contains two instance properties: `$p1` has